IntroQG/gradertools/README.md

   # Convert GitHub repository name to format supported by NBgrader (True | False)
   use_nbgrader_style = True

+  # Generate pdf from the feedback
+  generate_pdf = True
 ```

 ### How to run?

 This tool will create a folder structure that is aimed for the use of nbgrader.
 The structure will be organized around a root directory (which you need to specify in [tools_conf.py](tools_conf.py), which is where subfolders are going to be created according nbgrader's needs.
 This tool will create a folder called `submitted` which is where the student's assignments are organized and stored.

-After you have configured everything, you can run the tool from terminal or command prompt.
+After you have configured everything (see above), you can run the tool from terminal or command prompt.

 Run the tool with command:

 ```
-$ cd C:\HY-DATA\HENTENKA\KOODIT\Opetus\Geo-Python\Exercises-2018\tools
+$ cd C:\HY-DATA\HENTENKA\KOODIT\Opetus\Geo-Python\Exercises-2018\gradertools\gradertools
 $ python pull_student_repos.py
 ```